pi-star-2025/pi_star/2_sleep.md

 This was getting mathematically possible by year 2001 and changed a lot about how people were thinking and lives they got born into.

-Mostly, people wanted to join The Devil and create two worlds (one for Heaven, and one for Hell, Two Towers) so they could avoid infinite burning and maybe even get an upgrade in their standing relative to the core mother star.
+For example, people wanted to join The Devil and create two worlds (one for Heaven, and one for Hell, Two Towers) so they could avoid infinite burning and maybe even get an upgrade in their standing relative to the core mother star.

 It worked bc The Devil alien was very powerful across the multiverse and sided with super-intelligent super-masculine aliens with magnificent amounts of power

-Importantly, he used pi curses to make his intentions clandestine.
+Importantly, they used pi curses to make their intentions clandestine.

 It might sound clear now, but the full multiverse had no idea what was happening, bc the common language is parallels and pi and 8/5 and cold fusion.

-In addition, a Father Devil alien was also the Father of Sleep - he created “teeth” everywhere in the universe to keep our goddess locked into two-sided thinking.
+In addition, a Father Vampire alien was also the Father of Sleep - he created “teeth” everywhere in the universe to keep our goddess locked into two-sided thinking.

-As we failed to understand where we were, there would be consequences building (by 2200, 2400, 2800, 3000 depending on the simulation).
+As we failed to understand where we were, there would be consequences building (by 2000, 2200, 2400, 2800, 3000 depending on the simulation).

-____
+##

 Ultimately, we would go to hell because we fell in.
 Like the way we “fall” into being awake each day, or fall into being born.